Dhruv-240/pi-thon/README.md

 ## this site is a one page site connected to multiple pages together

-## it was made and published by Dhruv, Vikram Yadav, samanyu and Anish Kumar from Sushant usiversity, publishing are first year students persuing B.Tech with CSE with the specialistaion on machine learning and artificial intelegnece
+## it was made and published by Dhruv, Vikram Yadav, Samanyu and Anish Kumar from Sushant usiversity, publishing are first year students persuing B.Tech with CSE with the specialistaion on machine learning and artificial intelegnece